-TOEFL or IELTS test scores are not required for admission to undergraduate programs.
-Your application is evaluated based on your academic performance in your educational system at home.
-This system allows you to be accepted to a degree program even if you need English support before beginning full-time academic study.
+TOEFL or IELTS test scores are not required for admission to undergraduate programs, but strongly encouraged.
+Your application is evaluated based on your academic performance in your educational system at home, and not your English ability.
+This system allows you to be accepted to a degree program even if you need English support before you begin a full-time academic study.

-You will take English language placement tests when you arrive at Duquesne.
-Based on these tests, the English as a Second Language (ESL) Program will determine whether
+- You can take English language placement tests when you arrive at Duquesne.

-• you are ready for part-time academic study with additional support in English, or
+- you are ready for part-time academic study with additional support in English, (see information on Gateway Program), or

-• you need one or more semesters of full-time ESL study.
+- you need one or more semesters of ESL study (see information on Gateway program).